This article aims to arm you with basic knowledge of cannabinoids and how they affect the brain and body.

 When this happens, it triggers a series of reactions in the way cells communicate with each other throughout the body.
 In other words, they affect the way signals are transmitted from one cell to another.

-Each cannabinoid triggers different physical and psychological changes in the body, depending on which receptor they are attached to.
+Each cannabinoid triggers different physical and psychological changes in the body, depending on which receptor it is attached to.

 Tetrahydrocannabinol or THC is the most prevalent cannabinoid.
 It is also responsible for bringing about psychoactive or intoxicating effects.
 In short, it causes the ‘’high’’ or ‘’stoned’’ feeling that users report after consuming marijuana.